-The cheapest flight to Malaga you can get by boooking 31 days before departure.
+For the cheapest flights to Malaga book 31 days before departure.

 The most popular airlines on the route Rome - Malaga: Ryanair (FR), Alitalia (AZ), Iberia (IB).

-The cheapest flights you can book on the route Fiumicino (FCO) - Costa del Sol (AGP).
+The cheapest flights are on the route Fiumicino (FCO) - Costa del Sol (AGP).

 Direct flights last about 2h 45min.